Prioritizing Curation Effort¶

-Remember that the focus of CIViC is on the clinical relevance of cancer variants.
+Remember that the focus of CIViC is on the clinical relevance of cancer variants, which CIViC describes using Molecular Profiles (MPs) - collections of one or more variants, associated to one or more genes.
 Before expending the effort to propose an addition to CIViC, ask yourself would a clinician potentially find this information useful in understanding and treating a patient’s cancer?
 Could an oncologist use this evidence to better understand likely response to therapy (Predictive evidence), or outcome (Prognostic) for their patient?
-Would a pathologist find knowledge of the variant valuable in classifying (Diagnostic) the tumor into a subtype?
+Would a pathologist or genetic laboratory director find knowledge of the Molecular Profile (variant) valuable in classifying (Diagnostic) the tumor into a subtype?
 Would a medical geneticist or genetic counselor be interested in the causative (Predisposing) significance of this evidence?
+Does the variant occur in a gene of known significance to cancer (in this case a single variant, simple Molecular Profile)?
+Will determining the Oncogenic or Functional potential of the Molecular Profile help to interpret its potential clinical relevance?

-In addressing these questions, try to think about the distinction between the relevance of a variant to cancer biology and its relevance in a clinical setting.
-A variant may have great and diverse relevance to the biology of a cancer cell but have limited or no clinical applicability.
+In addressing these questions, try to think about the distinction between the relevance of a Molecular Profile (MP) to cancer biology and its relevance in a clinical setting.
+An MP may have great and diverse relevance to the biology of a cancer cell but have limited or no clinical applicability.
 For example, TP53 mutations are critical in many cancers and hundreds (if not thousands) of papers have been written about their complex roles in cancer biology.
 However, the scenarios in which TP53 mutations are clinically relevant are much, much narrower.
-A variant may NOT be clinically relevant despite being characterized as functional (gain or loss of function), a ‘driver’, ‘recurrent’, etc. In some, perhaps most cases, the clinical relevance of these variants may simply not be established yet.
+An MP may NOT be clinically relevant despite being characterized as functional (gain or loss of function), a ‘driver’, ‘recurrent’, etc. In some, perhaps most cases, the clinical relevance of these MPs may simply not be established yet.
 However, CIViC is about the evidence that establishes their clinical relevance.
 By contrast, in some cases, the biological relevance may be poorly understood while clinical utlity is established.
 Such evidence does belong in CIViC.
-A mechanistic understanding is desirable, but not required.
+A mechanistic understanding is highly desirable, but not strictly required.

-The above description, despite it length, is an oversimplification.
-The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic and Predisposing.
-There are many nuances to be considered.
+The above description is an oversimplification.
+The concept of clinical utility varies by Evidence type: Predictive, Prognostic, Diagnostic, Predisposing, Oncogenic and Functional.
 The “ideal” clinical interpretation and definition of clinical utility are open to debate.
 We welcome this debate and one of the goals of CIViC is to enable and capture it.
 If you believe some evidence is relevant to CIViC but have some doubts, please submit it so that the community can discuss with you.

 The following list is not exhaustive but provides many examples of approaches to identify high quality evidence.
 If you know of a useful resource that is not listed below, please let us know about it.
 NOTE: some of these resources are open access, others are not.
 When entering evidence into CIViC, never copy content or ideas from another resource.
 Your contributions to CIViC should be based on published evidence, but in your own words.